 Both Claire and I tried drinking mate and needed to first get used to its bitter taste.
 It does not taste like coffee but more like a dark bitter green tea with a unique taste of herbs and plants.

-We close this post with the words of wisdom about Mate from the Argentina writer Lalo Mir:
+We close this article with the words of wisdom about Mate from the Argentina writer Lalo Mir:

 It is the respect for the times to talk and to listen, you talk while the other drink and vice versa.